anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 I am not a serious cyclist; my interest in bikes comes mostly from appreciating them as machines and working on them.
 My first adult bike was a second-hand, late-80s Georgena Terry steel road bike that I bought in 2012.
 It was built with Tange double-butted chromoly tubing, Shimano 105 8-speed downtube shifters, and Shimano wheels.
 A few weeks after buying it, I rode my first metric century.
 It was an uncomfortable, grueling and prolonged experience.

-I was already fairly comfortable taking things apart, so before long I had the Terry stripped down to the bare frame.
+I am fairly mechanically competent, and enjoy taking things part, so before long I had the Terry stripped down to the bare frame.
 Around the same time, I was spending a lot of time on [Sheldon Brown's website](https://sheldonbrown.com), trying to figure out what all the different parts were called and what would fit, how they worked, and what to service.
 That reading introduced me to cycing history and Campagnolo kept turning up.
 I liked that they were tied to cycling history and a bit weird.

 What started as a basic service turned into a full drivetrain overhaul.
 I found an early-2000s Chorus groupset on eBay, but the shifters were in rough shape.
 When I looked into rebuilding them, I realized the small internal parts were either unavailable or too expensive to make sense, which is very on-brand for Campagnolo.
-I ended up returning the Chorus components and bought a 2012 Veloce groupset instead, pairing it with Campagnolo Scirocco aluminum wheels.
+I ended up returning the Chorus components and bought a 2012 Veloce groupset along with Campagnolo Scirocco aluminum wheels.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/campy_chorus_2003.png">